joemoose/dungeoneers.d20/docs/backgrounds/outrider.md

 # Outrider

+---

-> Your coin comes from escorting caravans, tracking fugitives, or lending your blade to a cause.
+Your coin comes from escorting caravans, tracking fugitives, or lending your blade to a cause.
 You've been a savior, an executioner, a hero, and even a villain.
 However, yours is not a solitary path: you'll always have your horse.

-## Names

-Drake, Cyra, Keir, Darius, Valen, Rorik, Yara, Rui, Talon, Jory
+---

 ## Starting Gear